-Indicate by check mark whether the registrant files or will file annual reports under cover Form 20-F or Form 40-F.

-Form 20-F Χ Form 40-F

--

-Indicate by check mark if the permitted by Regulation S-T F • • the Form 6-K in paper as

-Indicate by check mark if the permitted by Regulation S-T F • • 6-K in paper as

-Indicate by check mark whethe • • in thi .S

-Form, the registrant is also thereby furnishing the information to the Commission pursuant to Rule 12g3-2(b) under the Securities Exchange Act of 1934.
+ndicate by check mark whether the registrant files or will file annual reports under cover Form 20-F or Form 40-F. Form 20-F ⊠ Form 40-F □ ndicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(1): ndicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule 101(b)(7): ndicate by check mark whether by furnishing the information contained in this Form, the registrant is also thereby furnishing the information to the Commission pursuant to Rule 12g3-2(b) under the Securities Exchange Act of 1934.
+Yes □ No ⊠ f "Yes" is marked, indicate below the file number assigned to the registrant in connection with Rule 12g3-2(b):

-Yes No X

-If "Yes" is marked, indicate below the file number assigned to the registrant in connection with Rule 12g3-2(b):

-82- N.A.

-Page 1 The index of exhibits may be found at Page 3